Submission Guidelines

 Eligible students are encouraged to send entries for our student essay contests.

-Online submissions may either be Arguments or Comments.
-Arguments are long-form academic essays, typically ranging from 1,200 to 2,000 words, which present a comprehensive and detailed inquiry into specific themes (for instance, female employment in Japan).
-Comments are opinion essays, typically ranging from 800 to 1,200 words, which present sharp and insightful perspectives on a specific debate within a broader theme relevant to global discourse (for instance, should America disband the NATO).
+Comments are opinion essays, typically ranging from 800 to 1,200 words, which present sharp and insightful perspectives on a specific debate within a broader theme relevant to global discourse (for example: the UN Security Council should be reformed).

 All submissions must be unpublished, original work.